LaunchCodeEducation/intro-to-professional-web-dev/src/assignments/orbit-report.rst

 9. View the app in your browser.
 At this point you should see the default Angular starter page.
 If you don't, check the build output and browser console for any errors.

-2) Display Table of Satellites
+2) Create Orbit List Component
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Now that you have an array of ``Satellite`` objects, you can display them.
 To do that, you are going to need to create a new component named ``oribit-list``.